hummingbot/hummingbot-site/docs/scripts/Exercise5.md

     markets = {exchange: {trading_pair}}
 ```

+!!!
+Explanation
     As shown above, we import the `CandlesFactory` class and call the `get_candle` method to create a candle instance in the variable `eth_1m_candles`.

     Note that we are importing `pandas_ta`, a library that we will use to generate technical indicators from the candle data.

     While we still define initial values for `price_ceiling` and `price_floor`, we will override them later in the `on_tick` method.

 ---